kobi3028/Securing-an-Editor/README.md

 -------------------------
-The project aims is to create a simple at possible product to the user, That add to existing text editor, file encryption capabilities without the intervention of the user.
+The project aims is to create a simple at possible product to the user, That add to existing text editor, file encryption capabilities without the intervention of the user, Using techniques of DLL INJECTION and API HOOKING